 Our beautiful historic properties are the ideal year-round location to host your special event.Rental options

 Located at 26 Main Street in the heart of Blairstown's Historic District, this building pre-dates 1900 and boasts 19th century Frontier architecture.
-Today it houses the Blairstown Museum.
-Perfect for smaller gatherings, up to 18 people.
+A professional space to offer the public and guests your products or services.

 Located at 27 Main Street, within walking distance of the museum and parking lot, this building housed John Bunnell's carriage barn as early as 1860.
 Comfortably accommodates up to 50 people, with full concierge services available.

 Take your event on the road with our recently renovated, charming trolley.
 Named after the Blairstown Railway's 1880 steam-powered pony inspection station, it is ideal for sightseeing and weddings.
 Seats up to 14 people, driver included.